-New research continues to shed light on the remarkable ability for the brain to adapt and function better.
+New research continues to shed light on the remarkable ability of the brain to adapt and function better.
 Magnetic Resonance Imaging (MRI) has been a useful tool for scientists in this respect.
 For example, scientist Adam Green, director of the Georgetown Laboratory for Relational Cognition and president-elect of the Society for the Neuroscience of Creativity (TSFNC), is leading a team looking into how the brain can be “zapped” to boost creativity.
-What they have shown is that the brain is remarkable in thinking outside of the box, but it takes both effort and time.
+What they have shown us is that the brain is remarkable in thinking outside of the box, but it takes both effort and time.

 These are five science-backed, easy tips for better creativity:

 1. The brain as a muscle – use it!

 One of the first things is that the brain, like any other organ, acts like a muscle.
 It improves with practice.
 To improve the creative functions of the mind, you need to practice.

 “Creativity isn’t made out of a magical fairy part of the brain,” Green cautions.
 “It’s essentially using all the same tools that go into doing everything else … but applying those tools in creativity-specific ways.”

 Starting with something small is useful, such as writing Haiku poems, trying out an instrument, or even creative writing.
 This help to flex the creative muscles.